TranscryptOrg/Transcrypt/Transcrypt/docs/sphinx/_build/html/_sources/installation_use.txt

 	:tab-width: 4
 	:caption: Transcrypt command line switches as specified in module/orgs/transcrypt/utils.py

-If static checking is enabled, insert :ref:`dummy definitions of global JavaScript variables <skipping_fragments>` to prevent needless complaints of the checker.
+If static checking is enabled, insert dummy definitions of global JavaScript variables between :ref:`__pragma__ ('skip') and __pragma__ ('noskip') <skipping_fragments>` to prevent needless complaints of the checker.
 The static checks are geared towards avoiding false alarms, and mainly check undefined names and unused variables.
 Style checks are deliberately avoided.